delawaremathguy/ShoppingList/README.md

 * nevertheless, this is reasonably stable and does pretty much work as I suggest as of today (I really do use it myself when I go shopping).

 Feel free to use this as is, to develop further,  to completely ignore, or even just to inspect and then send me a note to tell me I am doing this all wrong.

+## Last Update of Note

+My Last Update of note was **July 3, 2020**, when these were some of the changes I made.

+* Adding a new ShoppingItem or new Location now comes up as a Sheet (although later editing remains using a NavigationLink), so you can see how to do either one in code, depending on your preference.

+* the code for bringing up a contextMenu for a shoppingItem has been condensed (there were three, independent copies of this code earlier, and some code review/cleaning demanded this be done).
+However, you'll get a lot of traffic on the console in XCode 11.5 and iOS 13.5 when the context menu comes up (this doe snot happen in XCode 12 beta wth iOS 14 beta).

 ## License